akshad-exe/Js2Move/packages/contracts/README.md

-# @template/contracts
+# @js2move/contracts

-Move smart contracts for a generic Web3 application (template boilerplate) built with the Move language.
+Move smart contracts for the Js2Move project, implemented in the Move language.

 ## 📋 Overview